 It is important to realize that although distance vision may improve after re-operation, it is unlikely that other visual symptoms such as glare or haloes will improve.

-It is also important to note that no laser company has presented enough evidence for the FDA to make conclusions about the safety or effectiveness of enhancement surgery.
+It is also important to note that no laser company has presented enough evidence for the to make conclusions about the safety or effectiveness of enhancement surgery.

 Contact your eye doctor immediately, if you develop any new, unusual or worsening symptoms at any point after surgery.
 Such symptoms could signal a problem that, if not treated early enough, may lead to a loss of vision.